DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 ## Data analysis

-We checked to see how many locations organisations typically have.
-This could affect the way we show a breakdown by location.
+We found out how many locations an individual provider has.
+This may influence the way we help users view applications by location.

+### All providers

+- The median number of locations a provider has is 1
+- The mean number of locations for each provider is 4.8
+- The maximum number of locations a provider has is 65
+- 162 providers have more than 10 locations
+- 103 providers have more than 15 locations
+- 69 providers have more than 20 locations

-Accredited bodies who run their own courses:
+### Accredited bodies who run their own courses

-- Max is 65
-- Average is 2
-- Mode is 1
-- Mean is 1
+- The median number of locations an accredited body has is 1
-- 20 out of 200 providers have only 1 location
+- The mean number of locations for each accredited body is 4.4
+- The max number of locations a accredited bodies has is 54
+- 21 accredited bodies have more than 10 locations
-- 90 out 200 providers have less than 15 locations
+- 15 accredited bodies have more than 15 locations
-- 110 out 200 providers have more than 15 locations
+- 11 accredited bodies have more than 20 locations

-Training providers who are not accredited bodies:
+### Training providers who are not accredited bodies

-- Max is 65
-- Average is 2
-- Mode is 1
-- Mean is 1
+- The median number of locations a provider has is 1

-All organisations:
+- The mean number of locations for each provider is 4.9

-- Max is 65
+- The maximum number of locations a provider has is 65
-- Average is 2
-- Mode is 1
-- Mean is 1
+- 141 training providers have more than 10 locations
+- 88 training providers have more than 15 locations
+- 58 training providers have more than 20 locations

 ## What we changed